-PILSEN — As a Vietnam veteran faces eviction in Pilsen, neighbors are rallying to raise money to help him — and his eight cats — find a new home.
+PILSEN — As a Vietnam veteran faces eviction in Pilsen, neighbors are rallying to raise money to help him find a new home.

 For more than 25 years, Tom Zummo has sat on the steps of his home near the corner of Wood and Cullerton streets chatting up neighbors while drinking coffee and enjoying a cigarette.
-But those days of sitting on the steps with his pet cats while the Pink Line train rumbles are coming to an end.
+But those days of sitting on the steps while the Pink Line train rumbles are coming to an end.

 Last month, the 70-year-old was served an eviction notice after his home was foreclosed on, saying that he must leave the property by April 1.
-As difficult as it is to part with his belongings and the physical space he has called home, Zummo said his biggest concern is finding a place that will welcome him and his eight cats.
+As difficult as it is to part with his belongings and the physical space he has called home, Zummo said his biggest concern is finding a place that will welcome him.

 Earlier this week, a neighbor stepped up to help after finding out that Zummo was days away from being forced out of his home.
 The resident created the GoFundMe campaign aimed at helping Zummo, a father figure in the neighborhood, find a permanent home.
 The campaign has raised $2,655 as of Friday morning, more than its $2,000 initial goal.